-Some of the most innovative solutions for building thriving and sustainable communities in the Northwest are, at present, simply illegal.
-Current rules make it difficult to share bikes, find a cab, take toddlers on the bus, and hang a clothesline.
+Some of the smartest, most innovative solutions for building thriving and sustainable communities in the Northwest are, at present, simply illegal.